Mass Hierarchy of Z(2) Monopoles: Mathematical Framework

 for every root $\gamma'\in\Phi$.
-Now for each selection of nonzero $x_{\gamma'}$ we are left with a linear system of the real variables $|x_{\gamma}|^2$.
-This can be promptly solved case by case, and for each solution the defining vector is recovered using the first equality \eqref{x^2 gamma = rho}.
+Now for each choice of nonzero $x_{\gamma'}$ we are left with a linear system of the real variables $|x_{\gamma}|^2$.
+This may be solved case by case, and for each solution the embedding vector is recovered using the first equality in \eqref{x^2 gamma = rho}.
+We focus on $su(4)$ from now on.